Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and Rotations: Discussion

-Since reconstruction using the proposed 1D-R model more than halves reconstruction times compared to the 2D model, it may be preferable for reconstruction of ${}^{225}$Ac data.
-Both the 1D-R and 2D models, however, are only applicable when Equation \ref{eq:model_approx} is used for SPECT system matrix modeling; this equation relies on the assumption that the attenuation probabilities vary little across the PSF.
-Due to the large spatial extent of the PSFs shown here, this assumption may be invalid, and Equation \ref{eq:model_full} may instead be required for accurate reconstruction of ${}^{225}$Ac data.
+Since GPU-accelerated reconstruction using the proposed 1DR-MC model reduces reconstruction times by more than a factor of two compared to the 2D-MC model, it may be preferable for reconstruction of ${}^{225}$Ac data for typical SPECT matrix sizes.
+Both the 1DR-MC and 2D-MC models, however, are only applicable when Equation \ref{eq:model_approx} is used for SPECT system matrix modeling; this equation relies on the assumption that the attenuation probabilities vary little across the PSF.
+Due to the large spatial extent of the PSFs shown here, this assumption may be invalid, and Equation \ref{eq:model_full} may instead be required for accurate reconstruction.
 This assumption largely depends on the density of the object being scanned.
 If the object had a region of high density which only rays on the outer edges of the PSF passed through, then the equal attenuation path assumption would be invalid.
 For patients and phantoms, where the density is roughly constant throughout the field of view, application of Equation \ref{eq:model_approx} may be permitted.
 Meanwhile, the study of different density configurations and the applicability of Equation \ref{eq:model_approx} remains to be investigated in future work.